 The term of endearment that best suits this idyllic and magical city is “La Serenissima,” which means “The Most Serene” in Italian.
 Expect a fantastic visual feast on our Venice Photo Tour!

 There really is no place on earth like Venice (not even in Las Vegas!).
 This is truly one of the top locations in the world to photograph.

 We especially like photographing Venice at “twilight” or “blue hour.”
-This is the period of time just after sunset and before sunrise when during a window of opportunity of no more than 20 minutes, the incandescent street light combined with the ambient blue light of the sky allows for a magical exposure.
+This is the period just after sunset and before sunrise when during a window of opportunity of no more than 20 minutes, the incandescent street light combined with the ambient blue light of the sky allows for a magical exposure.

 We invite you to join Jim and Magrit for our Venice Photo Tour in this magical city.
 It is truly one of the places not to be missed, especially for photographers.

 Our days will be spent exploring the maze of narrow lanes and bridges and visiting and photographing iconic images as well as off-the-beaten-track scenes.

 We will take a boat ride to Burano, one of the most colorful places on earth.

 We’ll stay at a charming B&B with a wonderful breakfast buffet, run graciously by a Venetian family, and their friendly staff.
 Paolo, the silver-haired owner, used to be a celebrated gondola racer in his youth (only in Venice!).